BestVPN.co’s Review Process

 - PureVPN – Priced at $1.65/mo. on a 5-year plan

 - ExpressVPN – Priced at $8.35/mo. on a 15-months plan

 - Ivacy– Priced at $1.99/mo. on a 2-year plan

 - CyberGhost – Priced at $2.75/mo. on a 3-year plan

 If you’re uncertain today about getting a VPN, it shouldn’t mean you stay this way forever.
 Selecting a VPN isn’t rocket science and it ain’t a piece of cake either, which is why you need to take this seriously.

-While this page aimed to highlight our review process, I think its important you understand why we analyze VPNs in such a way, and increase your own VPN knowledge too.
+While this page aimed to highlight our review process, I think it is important you understand why we analyze VPNs in such a way and increase your own VPN knowledge too.

 With this, I’ll end this guide.
 Do let me know if you have any questions and which of the top five recommended providers will you try and why?
 Comment below.